Would You Back SAM, America’s Newest Political Party?

 “SAM is building a new political party for a new American majority.
 One where fairness, integrity, and common sense solutions work together to achieve real progress for Americans,” the inchoate party’s website states.

 SAM is running on a core conviction to bridge the nation’s political and cultural divide by spurring civic and civil dialog.
-Aside from several upbeat slogans – “invest for future generations,” “embrace America’s entrepreneurial spirit” and “achieve security through strength and principle” – the party’s platform remains obscure, lacking any substantive arguments on the topics that are cleaving public opinion.
+Aside from several upbeat slogans – “invest for future generations,” “embrace America’s entrepreneurial spirit,” and “achieve security through strength and principle” – the party’s platform remains obscure, lacking any substantive arguments on the topics that are cleaving public opinion.

-What is clear from SAM’s page, however, is its appeal for backers, investors and volunteers to push its mission forward.
+What is clear from SAM’s page, however, is its appeal for backers, investors, and volunteers to push its mission forward.

 “Perhaps it’s a fear of arrogance that people are like, ‘Wow you can’t say that, you can’t say you’re going to be a party,'” said Richard Bennett, a partner at investment firm B-FORE Capital and early SAM contributor.
 “I’m like, why not?
 What else are we going to do?
 That’s the only thing that’s going to fix it.”

 Wall Street executives are already opting in.
 Grossman and several of his Morgan Stanley peers have funneled over $1.3 million to SAM, according to Bloomberg.
-Investment manager Dan Simkowitz has given $50,000 and John Mack, Tom Glocer and Jim Cusick have each donated $10,000.
+Investment manager Dan Simkowitz has given $50,000, and John Mack, Tom Glocer, and Jim Cusick have each donated $10,000.

 Grossman’s initiative seems to sit well even with Vice Chairman Tom Nides, a Democrat who said he encourages individuals with disparate worldviews to join the political process.